The Quality Story - Chapter 4: A Lesson in Leather

-Genuine Leather is the third grade of leather and is produced from the layers of hide that remain after the top is split off for the better grades.
+What is Genuine Leather?
+Genuine leather is the third grade of leather and is produced from the layers of hide that remain after the top is split off for the better grades.
 The surface is usually refinished (spray painted) to resemble a higher grade.
 It can be smooth or rough.
 Ever heard of suede?
 Suede is tougher than cloth and is excellent for lining, but it's not a good idea to use it in areas where it gets stress.

-Bonded Leather is the PT Cruiser of the leather world... pure junk.
+What is Bonded Leather?
+Bonded leather is the dust and shavings of the leather glued and pressed together.
+It is the PT Cruiser of the leather world... pure junk.
 Leftover scraps are ground together with glue and resurfaced in a process similar to vinyl manufacture.
 Bonded leather is weak and degrades quickly with use.
 Most Bibles are covered with this.

 I hope this information helps in your understanding of leather and in your search for the perfect leather piece.
 I would feel honored if you were to choose one of mine, you won't be disappointed.
 If you should leave here and keep on searching, I wish you great success.